Arquata Scrivia: History

 It is located on the left bank of the Scrivia river.
 The name derives from the Latin arcuata (arched), due to the presence of an aqueduct supplying the nearby Roman town of Libarna, on the Via Postumia.

-It is mentioned as a castrum (fortress) in the 11th century, and later was contended between the Republic of Genoa and the commune of Tortona: after they signed a peace in 1227, they dismantled the castle.
+It is mentioned as a castrum (fortress) in the 11th century, and later was contended between the Republic of Genoa and the commune of Tortona: after they signed a peace agreement in 1227, they dismantled the castle.
 In 1313, it was given by emperor Henry VII to the Genoese Spinola family, who were named marquisses of the town in 1641.
-Three years later Arquata obtained also the right to strike coins of its own.
+Three years later Arquata also obtained the right to strike coins of its own.

 It was sacked by French troops in 1796.
 The following year it was annexed to the Ligurian Republic.
 After the fall of Napoleon Bonaparte, it became part of the Kingdom of Sardinia-Piedmont.

-During the First World War, a team of Red Cross nurses headed by Mrs Marie Watkins used the theatre at Arquata Scrivia as a recreation room and canteen for British soldiers.
+During the First World War, British soldiers were stationed in Arquata to support Italian soldiers.
+A team of Red Cross nurses headed by Mrs. Marie Watkins used the theatre at Arquata Scrivia as a recreation room and canteen for British soldiers.
+The Communal Cemetery Extension of Arquata is the British war cemetery where British soldiers are buried who died in the war or of the Spanish flu.